shivanireddykurelli/Python/README.md

 # Python
-Basics of programming in python
+Basics of programming in python <br>
 Array and string alogorithms